d4rkr00t/evo/README.md

   - [ ] Update file check sums only when modified time is after previous update
   - [ ] Watch file changes during task run
     - [ ] Update FileSystem cache only when a file changes
-- [ ] Rewrite show-affected to use :: syntax for targets and workspaces
 - [ ] Cache improvements
   - [ ] Custom Hash Input for e.g. environment, etc...
   - [ ] Remote cache (MVP)